Writing Bazel rules: simple binary rule

 go_compile and go_link actions

 I chose to define the go_compile and go_link actions in separate functions.
-They could easily have been inlined in the rule above.
+They could easily be inlined in the rule above.
 However, actions are frequently shared by multiple rules.
-In future articles, when we define go_library and go_test rules, we'll need to compile more packages, and we'll need to link a new kind of binary.
+In later articles, when we define go_library and go_test rules, we'll need to compile more packages, and we'll need to link a new kind of binary.
 We can't call go_binary from those rules, so it makes sense to pull these actions out into functions in actions.bzl.

 """Compiles a single Go package from sources.